douglasbagnall/p4wn/README.rst

 The code in the ``src`` directory is version 2; that in ``5k`` is version 1.
 Version 2 followed liberation from CVS into git.

+Version 2.01 contains an interface fix for Internet Explorer 6.

 Differences between version 1 and 2
 -----------------------------------